informatics-isi-edu/hatrac/REST-API.md

     {"url": "/namespace_path/object_name;upload/job_id",
      "owner": ["role"...],
-     "chunksize": K,
-     "target": "/namespace_path/object_name"}
+     "target": "/namespace_path/object_name"
+     "chunk-length": K,
+	 "content-length": N,
+	 ...
+	}

-summarizing the parameters set when the job was created.
+summarizing the parameters set when the job was created including optional object metadata such as `content-type`.
 Note, there is no support for determining which chunks have or have not been uploaded as such tracking is not a requirement placed on Hatrac implementations.

 ### Chunked Upload Job Cancellation